clairedavid/ml_in_hep/week1/warmup_1D_practice.md

 ## Adjusting the learning rate
 It is always a good programming practice to add in your code printouts, i.e. `print()` statements to inspect the current values of your variables.
 In gradient descent, it is advised to print the values of the parameters and the cost function after some iterations.
-Here is an example of printouts of simple linear regression showing the values of updates parameters $\theta$ every 10 epochs until $N$ = 100, then every 100 epochs:
+Here is an example of printouts of simple linear regression showing the values of updated parameters $\theta$ every 10 epochs until $N$ = 100, then every 100 epochs:

 ```sh
 Starting gradient descent